flaviut/nim-by-example/content/for_iterators.md

 ## Closure Iterators
 Closure iterators hold on to their state and can be resumed at any time.
-The `finished()` function can be used to check if there are any more elements available in the iterator.
+The `finished()` function can be used to check if there are any more elements available in the iterator, however raw iterator usage is unintuitive and difficult to get right.

 ``` nimrod
 proc countTo(n: int): iterator(): int =